Weights and Standards/MVI

 Baton Rouge, LA 70896

-The Department of Public Safety, Weights and Standards Unit is a uniformed commissioned POST certified position and serves as a Louisiana State Police representative given state wide authority to enforce the criminal and traffic laws of the state, make arrests, and perform other related duties imposed upon them by the legislature as peace officers.
-The Weights and Standards Unit was legislatively mandated by Act 1186 in the 1997 Legislature to direct, coordinate, and control the activities of the Weights and Standards Mobile Police force thereby transferring the Portable Weights Units from the Department of Transportation and Development to the Louisiana State Police, thus being brought under the title of DPS Police.
-The Weights and Standards authority is derived from the Louisiana Revised Statute 40:1379.8 The Weights and Standards Section is located within the Transportation and Environmental Safety Section (TESS) of the Patrol Division.
+The Department of Public Safety, Weights and Standards Unit is a uniformed commissioned POST certified Peace Officer position and serves as a Louisiana State Police representative.
+Officers have state wide authority to enforce the criminal and traffic laws of the state, make arrests, and perform other related duties imposed upon them by the legislature as peace officers.
+The Weights and Standards Unit is legislatively mandated to direct, coordinate, and control the activities of the Weights and Standards Mobile and Stationary scale divisions.
+The Weights and Standards Section is located in the Transportation and Environmental Safety Section (TESS) of the Patrol Division.

 Contact the Louisiana State Civil Service at http://www.civilservice.la.gov/index.asp

 - Must have attained eighteenth birthday at time of appointment.

 - Must possess a valid Louisiana driver's license at time of appointment.

 - An applicant who has been convicted of a felony or who is under indictment on a felony charge will be disqualified until relief from the disabilities imposed by state and federal laws is granted.

 - The successful applicant will be required to attend and pass a Police Officer Standards and Training (P.O.S.T.) certification school.

 - Must pass a minimum of 12 weeks with a Field Training Officer (FTO)